Phase stabilization for long baseline interferometry of incoherent optical sources

 \begin{backmatter} \bmsection{Funding} Australian Research Council (project ID CE17010009, project ID DE240100587), Air Force Office of Scientific Research (project ID FA2386-23-1-4081). \bmsection{Acknowledgements} J.J.C and J.S.W are supported by Australian Government Research Training Program Scholarships and top-up scholarships funded by the Government of Western Australia.
 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA2386-23-1-4081.
-The authors thank the ICRAR-UWA Astrophotonics group for useful conversations and assistance. \bmsection{Disclosures} The authors declare no conflicts of interest. \bmsection{Data availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request. \end{backmatter}
+The authors thank the ICRAR-UWA Astrophotonics group for useful conversations and assistance, and thanks also to AARNet for the provision of light-level access to their fiber network infrastructure. \bmsection{Disclosures} The authors declare no conflicts of interest. \bmsection{Data availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request. \end{backmatter}

 \bibliographyfullrefs{references}